Prodject/Rubber-Ducky-Chrome-Password-Stealer/README.md

 * Adjust the URI, username and password in the python script
 * [Compile](http://www.pyinstaller.org/) the python script to an executable
 * Upload the executable and adjust the payload
-* Deploy the payload to youre duck
+* Deploy the payload to your duck

 ### Disclaimer